pebblecode/pebblecode.github.io/_posts/2016-02-02-react-redux-unit-testing.md

 };
 ```

 you'll notice we're doing some funky stuff with sinon to stop it breaking require.
+Yeah we can share webpack.config here to reduce duplication but for this example we've copied and pasted it.

-We can now test our react components in silo and with the power of PhantomJS, we're able to test our components extremly fast.
+We can now test our react components in silo and with the power of PhantomJS, we're able to test our components very fast.
 Setup a ```npm run karma:watch``` task to run in the background whilst developing.
-Here we're currently testing a dumb presentational component, but next we can go ahead and test our redux containers for more functional testing.
+Here we're currently testing a dumb presentational component, but we can go further and test our redux containers for more functional testing.

-And thats it! in the coming week I'll release a bare bones boilerplate project, complete with postcss, hot module replacement with the testing config shown here.
+And thats it! in the coming week I'll release a bare bones boilerplate project, complete with postcss, hot module replacement and the testing config shown here.

 voice you're opinion at me [@export_mike](https://twitter.com/@export_mike) on twitter or [@pebblecode](https://twitter.com/@pebblecode).
+I'm just scratching the surface of the react testing story, I'd be interested if you've had any pains or gains in testing your React components.
+Is this useful information?
+Let me know.
 Thanks for reading, oh!
 I almost forgot we're [hiring](http://pebblecode.com/careers/#job-1220)!